 Warehouse Order Picking: 8 Strategies & Methods to Consider

 In order fulfillment, few processes are as time- and labor-intensive as your picking processes.
 Luckily, there are a number of steps that you can take to optimize your picking process, by intelligently leveraging labor and other material handling technologies.
-But before you invest in technology or automation to support your picking processes, it is first important to ensure you are leveraging the right picking strategy for your business.
+But before you invest in technology or automation to support your picking processes and reduce operating costs, it is first important to ensure you are leveraging the right picking strategy for your business.

 Unfortunately, there is no one picking strategy that will work best for all operations.
 Your order profile, material flow, physical layout of the facility, number of line items in an order, labor availability, and how/when orders are released by your management system are all factors that you will need to consider when thinking about selecting a picking strategy.
 What works best for one operation may not work best for another.